Nick Oliveri: Additional projects and contributions

-In 2015, Oliveri collaborated with Russian punk rock band Svetlanas and occasionally tours with the band.
-Their album, Naked Horse Rider, features Oliveri and was recorded at Josh Homme's Pink Duck Studios in California and released the same year.
-Oliveri has since appeared on the following Svetlanas releases, This Is Moscow Not L.A. in 2017, and Disco Sucks in 2020.
+In 2015, Oliveri collaborated with Russian punk rock band Svetlanas and occasionally toured with the band.
+Their album, Naked Horse Rider, featured Oliveri and was recorded at Josh Homme's Pink Duck Studios in California.
+Oliveri later appeared on the following Svetlanas releases, This Is Moscow Not L.A. in 2017, and Disco Sucks in 2020.

 In November 2016, Oliveri announced the release of a series of compilations titled N.O.
 Hits at All, to be issued on Heavy Psych Sounds Records.
 Oliveri commented "...Now for the first time, all these songs and bands I've recorded with over the past 25 years are together and available to you to trip out on.
 So get your head right, put this record on and play it loud!"
 N.O.
 Hits at All Vol.1 was issued on January 27, 2017.
 N.O.
 Hits at All Vol.2 was issued on July 7, 2017.
 N.O.
 Hits at All Vol.3 was released on October 20, 2017, a day before Oliveri's birthday.
 N.O.
 Hits at All Vol.4 was released on February 23, 2018.
 N.O.
 Hits at All Vol.5 was released on October 12, 2018.
 N.O.
 Hits at All Vol.666 was released on March 6, 2020.
 N.O.
 Hits at All Vol.7 was released on July 2, 2021.

 In 2019, Oliveri joined Desert Rock veterans Bob Balch (Fu Manchu) and Gary Arce (Yawning Man, Ten East) in the band Big Scenic Nowhere for the group's debut EP, Dying on the Mountain.
 He again played for the band on their debut full-length album, Vision Beyond Horizon.

-In 2020, Oliveri collaborated with many artists including the Italian rock band Gunash for the recording of the single "Predators" which appeared on both N.O.
+In 2020, Oliveri collaborated with the Italian rock band Gunash for the recording of the single "Predators" which appeared on both N.O.
 Hits at All Vol. 7 and the Gunash album All You Can Hit.
 Gunash supported Nick Oliveri on his European "Death Acoustic Tour" and Mondo Generator on some dates in Italy and France.

+In 2025, Oliveri collaborated with the mexican band Austero, with the song Go To The Light (Too Old To Die Young).